 - Supreme Spacer Leveling Kit (3″ front/ 2″ rear): Check Price

 What we purchased and Why (ProComp)

-We looked at many leveling kits out there for our second 4Runner (no off-road) and decided that the Pro Comp Nitro kit was the best option.
+We looked at many leveling kits out there for our second 4Runner (non off-road use) and decided that the Pro Comp Nitro kit was the best option for something quick.
 At less than $400, the Pro Comp kit was everything that my girl wanted for her set-up.
 We wanted a lift without spending a bunch of money on coilovers, UCAs, and springs.
-This kit was the best option because it came with everything packed in one box; front and rear spacers as well as the differential drop.
+This kit was the best option for her needs because it came with everything packed in one box; front and rear spacers as well as the differential drop.

-We wanted to spend money on a suspension system, just because.
-But we also could not justify spending over $1000 or close to on a decent suspension system.
-If I was going to buy a suspension (coilovers, rear springs, and UCAs), I would like to do it right and buy Icon, KING, Fox, OME or a Toytec Boss.
-These systems are all rather pricey.
+We wanted to spend money on a suspension system, but we also could not justify spending over $1000 or close to on a mid-level suspension system like Bilstein or OME.
+If I was going to buy a suspension (coilovers, rear springs, and UCAs), I would like to do it right and buy ICON, KING, FOX, OME BP-51 or a Toytec Boss.

 Pro Comp Suspension 65210K Level Lift